Checkio-Game-Missions/checkio-empire-count-ingots/info/story.md

-For accurate accounting all incoming ingots in cargo are numbered.
+To create an accurate accounting of all the stock, incoming ingots in cargo shipments are numbered.